MehradYaghoubi/pylipextractor/README.md

 - **Accurate & Stable Lip Detection:** Utilizes MediaPipe Face Mesh for precise landmark detection.
 - **Temporal Smoothing:** Applies an Exponential Moving Average (EMA) filter for smooth and consistent lip crops.
-- **Illumination Normalization:** Includes an optional CLAHE filter to normalize video brightness.
+- **Illumination Normalization:** Includes an optional histogram matching filter to normalize video brightness.
 - **Flexible Configuration:** Offers a wide range of customizable settings.
 - **Customizable Hardware Acceleration:** Choose your preferred processing device (`auto`, `cuda`, or `cpu`) for video conversion.
 The package leverages NVIDIA GPU acceleration (if available) for faster processing and uses lossless compression to ensure no quality is lost.